Dominicdaniel86/GitLab-to-GitHub-Issues-Exporter/README.md

 - Option to export all labels and milestones from a GitLab project to the GitHub project
 - Enhanced robustness with additional safety checks
+- Implementing a better way to represent exported threads on GitHub
 - A user-friendly interface, using Tkinter
 - Providing a standalone installation that eliminates the need for a installed Python interpreter
 - Exporting issues from GitHub to GitLab (in the distant future)